 Free Download (No Registration Required)

-The photo material of 'Remains of the boat passage at the old Meiji Canal intake weir, where whitish discolored stonework normally submerged underwater can be seen due to reduced water levels' is free material that can be used for both commercial and non-commercial purposes without charge.
-No membership registration is required, and there are no quantity limits or paid sales.
-Please read the "Terms of Use", and only if you agree, you may use the S/M/L and cropped images.
+The photo material of 'Remains of the boat passage at the old Meiji Canal intake weir, where whitish discolored stonework normally submerged underwater can be seen due to reduced water levels' is free for both commercial and non-commercial use.
+No registration required.
+Please read the "Terms of Use" before downloading.

-Main usage examples of photo materials include TV telops, blog eye-catch images, YouTube thumbnails, tracing and sketching, presentation materials, etc.
+Main usage examples include blog headers, YouTube thumbnails, presentation materials, and editorial content.